 If you need money to pay off debt, fund home improvements or pay a sudden expense, you may be considering a personal loan.

 If you are, you’re not alone.
-TransUnion reported that the balance of outstanding personal loans rose to $120 billion — an $18 billion increase — between 2017 and 2018.
-This is thanks in part to more lenders entering the personal loan space.
+TransUnion reported that the balance of outstanding personal loans rose to $192 billion in the second quarter of 2022 — a 31% increase from the year before.

 If you’re considering applying for a personal loan, here’s what you should know about getting prequalified, and how you can use the process to help you find the loan option that’s best for you.

 - Is there a difference between getting prequalified and preapproved?

 - 3 steps to prequalification for a personal loan